Each year, our state releases around 120 million tonnes of greenhouse gas into the atmosphere.

 We’re ready.
 Australia has some of the best renewable energy resources in the world.
 A lack of support from the previous state government and the federal government took us backwards.
 And our existing coal burning power stations have been blocking new investment in renewable energy.

 But things are starting to change.
-Australia’s most polluting coal power station – Hazelwood – is slated to close in March 2017, opening the door for clean energy investment.
+Australia’s most polluting coal power station – Hazelwood – closed in March 2017, opening the door for clean energy investment.

 Want to know more about the causes and impacts of climate change in Australia?
 Check out this website from the Australian Government, Bureau of Meteorology and CSIRO.